 a.
 If a project is disapproved, the homeowner is free to request that the ACC reconsider its position.
 The homeowner should present new or additional information which clarifies the request or demonstrates its acceptability, in the event the ACC and the homeowner cannot come to an agreement on the proposed modification, the homeowner may appeal to the Board of Directors.

 b.
 A variance may be granted in unusual circumstances.
-A variance is in exception to the specific guidelines in paragraph seven (7) which may be granted due to unusual shape, exceptional topographic conditions, or other extraordinary situations or conditions in connection with a specific piece of property when the literal enforcement of these guidelines would involve practical difficulties and cause undue hardship unnecessary in carrying out the spirit and intent of these guidelines, no variance shall be granted for projects undertaken without prior ACC approval.
+A variance is in exception to the specific rules and regulations in paragraph seven (7) which may be granted due to unusual shape, exceptional topographic conditions, or other extraordinary situations or conditions in connection with a specific piece of property when the literal enforcement of these rules and regulations would involve practical difficulties and cause undue hardship unnecessary in carrying out the spirit and intent of these rules and regulations, no variance shall be granted for projects undertaken without prior ACC approval.

 c.
 Enforcement procedures as outlined in paragraph five (5) shall become effective if the homeowner proceeds with a project after notification that the project was disapproved by the ACC.